iPwnSkidS/ICARUS-WORM_from_skidboi/README.md

-<h2 align="center">Man how must suck to be you, no matter what you try IQ goes down xD here we have "private" latest release of skidded tools + web builder in second repo...<br>When someone is not the brightest in batch like you not even 10 hackforum clones would help<br><br>Happy skidding ;)<br><br>PS.Birdbrain not even porly modded darks can help you, you are lost cause lol<br><br>PSS.For bit more experienced ones, you will figure out instant reason and purpose of addon files<br><br>ᚷᚱᛁᛗ ᚱᛖᚨᛈᛖᚱ </SkidMofoScammer hunter></h2>
+<h2 align="center">Idk what does it take for individuals to realize how big failure they are and waste of resources.
+Also how can they forget how are "brave indivuals" who attack and steal only from weaker called ^^<br>Here we have classic lowlife case of stealing some kid developer unprotected code, backdooring it and desparately attempt to scam some more money i guess because he heard when the fat lady started to sing...
+Both sln and compiled along with required files is in repo<br><br>Happy skidding ;)<br><br>PS.Birdbrain not even porly modded darks can help you, you are lost cause lol<br><br>PSS.For bit more experienced ones, you will figure out instant reason and purpose of addon files<br><br>ᚷᚱᛁᛗ ᚱᛖᚨᛈᛖᚱ </SkidMofoScammer hunter></h2>

 ###